Worse still, the advice changes continually. As TV-cook Nigella Lawson

 The food: Bacon

-Processed meats are as dangerous as cigarettes.
+The fear: Processed meats are as dangerous as cigarettes

-The facts: While the World Health Organisation has announced overwhelming evidence that bacon (and other kinds of processed meat) can contribute to colorectal cancer, the real dangers are not quite as worrying as the subsequent headlines would have us believe.
+overwhelming evidence that bacon (and other kinds of processed meat) can contribute to colorectal cancer, the real dangers are not quite as worrying as the subsequent

-As Cancer Research UK points out in an astute blog, colorectal cancer is itself relatively rare.
+an astute blog, colorectal cancer is itself relatively rare.
 If you eat barely any meat, there is a 5.6% risk of developing the disease over your lifetime; even if you pig out on bacon and ham every day, it only rises to about 6.6%.
 In other words, for every 100 people who stop eating bacon, only one will have avoided cancer.
-To put that in perspective, consider the figures for tobacco: for every 100 smokers who give up, 10-15 lives may be saved.
-The two are hardly comparable.
+To put that in perspective, consider the figures for tobacco: for every 100 smokers who give up,

 Even so, you may want to reconsider a 20-rashers-a-day habit.
 The UK government advises that an average of 70g a day is still healthy – about three rashers, or two sausages.